 - Be sure to put newspaper down, but not in their crate, as this makes them think it is OK to defecate where they should be sleeping.

 - The key is to ignore the puppy when they cry, as if you come to them they will see their crying as acceptable behavior to get your attention.
-Though, it is important to come to the puppy’s aid if it is so distressed that it’s harming itself.
+Though, it is important to come to the puppy’s aid if it is so distressing that it’s harming itself.

 - Don’t let your puppy sleep too much during the evening, as this will keep them energized during the night, wanting to play.
-Instead keep them busy and tire them out just before bedtime.
+Instead, keep them busy and tire them out just before bedtime.

-- You shouldn’t feed or water them before you go to bed, as this will cause them to wake up and go to the toilet often.
+- You shouldn’t feed or water them before you go to bed.
+As this will cause them to wake up and go to the toilet often.